 With a ring of the doorbell, two young men walked into the office block of the union with sub-machine guns, whilst a third person cut the office’s communications.
 They were searching for Joaquín Navarro, the general secretary of the CCOO’s Transport Union based in Madrid.
-He was the principle organiser of several strikes in the capital that had affected the remains of the Franco regime and its very own union Sindicato Vertical.
+He was the main organiser of several strikes in the capital that had affected the remains of the Franco regime and its very own union Sindicato Vertical.

 As they were searching for Navarro, an administration assistant, Ángel Rodríguez Leal, returned to the office for papers that he had left behind.
 They shot him there and then.
-Following this they found eight lawyers in an office, unable to find Navarro they lined up all eight people and shot them before leaving into the night.
+Following this they found eight lawyers in an office, unable to find Navarro they lined all eight people up and shot them before leaving into the night.

 Two lawyers died instantly, Luis Javier Benavides and Enrique Valdevira, and two more died later on in the hospital, Francisco Javier Sauquillo and student Serafín Holgado.
 Dolores González Ruíz, Sauquillo’s pregnant wife, survived along with Miguel Sarabia, Alejandro Ruiz-Huerta and Luis Ramos Pardo.

 Madrid’s future Mayor, Manuela Carmena, was working for the same trade union at the time in another office close.
 Also, that very same night another trade union office, being used by the UGT, was also attacked.
 Thankfully, it was empty.
 The UGT were at the time and continue to be strongly linked to the PSOE.

 The gunmen were later found to have close links with far-right party Fuerza Nueva, and the Falange, Spain’s fascists.
 They did not try to escape Madrid as they were being protected by political connections.
 The army police caught up with them quickly, and they were taken to trial.